 Pacific Northwest University of Health Sciences seeks to produce highly skilled and compassionate health care professionals.
 Students are expected to develop a robust knowledge base and the requisite skills, with the ability to appropriately apply their knowledge and skills, effectively interpret information, and contribute to individual centered decisions across a broad spectrum of situations and settings.
 The following technical standards, in conjunction with the academic standards, are requirements for admission, promotion, and graduation.
-The term "candidate" refers to candidates for admission to health profession school as well as current health profession students who are candidates for retention, promotion, or graduation.
+Candidates are strongly encouraged to check the relevant program's handbook for any additional technical standards.
+The term "candidate" refers to candidates for admission to health profession schools as well as current health profession students who are candidates for retention, promotion, or graduation.
 These requirements may be achieved with or without reasonable accommodations.
-Candidates with disabilities are encouraged to contact Disability Services early in the application process to begin a confidential conversation about what accommodations they may need to meet these standards.
+Candidates with disabilities are encouraged to contact the Office of Disability Services early in the application process to begin a confidential conversation about what accommodations they may need to meet these standards.
 Fulfillment of the technical standards for graduation from health profession programs does not guarantee that a graduate will be able to fulfill the technical requirements of any specific job position.